SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 ------------

-Instance methods, as described above, are methods that are called on an instance of a particular type.
+Instance methods, as described above, are methods that you call on an instance of a particular type.
 You can also define methods that are called on the type itself.
 These kinds of methods are called :newTerm:`type methods`.
 You indicate type methods by writing